vandeplaslab/Moran_Imaging/README.md

 ### Installation

 You can install Moran Imaging, with its mandatory dependencies, from PyPI.
-Our package supports Python version 3.8 and above.
+Our package supports Python version 3.9 and above.
+It has been tested on Windows and Linux.
+The necessary dependencies are listed in pyproject.toml.

 ```bash
 pip install Moran_Imaging[demo]